 As fossil fuels like coal and oil are burned for energy, carbon pollution increases.
-The level of carbon dioxide in the atmosphere has reached approximately 390 parts per million (ppm), significantly higher than the 350 ppm threshold scientists agree is needed to maintain a healthy global temperature.
+The level of carbon dioxide in the atmosphere has reached significantly higher than the threshold scientists agree is needed to maintain a healthy global temperature.
 With the world population now at 7 billion, reducing carbon pollution is essential.
-Yet developed countries such as the U.S. contribute a disproportionate amount to global warming.
-Both China and the U.S. emit around 6 billion metric tons of carbon dioxide a year—much more than any other country.
-However, with one-fourth of China’s population, the U.S. per capita rate of pollution makes it incumbent that we take responsibility for our disproportionate role in global warming.

 Care for the Environment

 However, even if we changed our fossil-fuel based economy immediately, the compounding effects of current global warming will continue to heat the planet, so it is necessary also to find—and fund—ways to adapt to the effects of climate change.
-The effects of atmospheric warming do not remain within the borders of industrialized nations, but instead have the greatest impact on countries that are least responsible for climate change.
-Worse off are countries with high poverty levels, those who depend directly on local food production, or whose fragile ecosystems are highly susceptible to changes in sea and weather patterns.
+The effects of atmospheric warming do not remain within the borders of nations.
+Countries with high poverty levels, those who depend directly on local food production, or whose fragile ecosystems are highly susceptible to changes in sea and weather patterns are impacted the most.

 Climate Change, Poverty and Hunger